gauravbhand1611/oms-documentation/documents/learn-netsuite/netsuite-integration/Flows/returns/returns.md

 #### 7. Import Item Receipt Records

 A job in HotWax Commerce Integration Platform runs every 5 minutes to check for new CSV files received at the SFTP location.
-If any new files are identified, the job extracts the Loop return IDs from the file and subsequently triggers the \[https://api.loopreturns.com/api/v1/warehouse/return/%7Breturn\_id%7D/process]\(“Process Return” API.)
+If any new files are identified, the job extracts the Loop return IDs from the file and subsequently triggers the [“Process Return” API](https://api.loopreturns.com/api/v1/warehouse/return/%7Breturn\_id%7D/process).

 **SFTP Locations**